Arabian Knight (character): Navid Hashim

 Navid Hashim - the next Arabian Knight - debuted in 2006's Union Jack (3rd series) #1.
 Unlike the first two Arabian Knights, the third dresses in contemporary military clothing and appears to have extensive combat experience.

-When Red Hulk and Machine Man arrived in Sharzhad, they encounter Arabian Knight who leads them into Sharzhad and to Dagan Shah's palace.
-Once inside the palace, Dagan Shah sheds his disguise, reveals his true identity as the Sultan Magus, and imprisons Red Hulk and Machine Man as it is shown that the real Arabian Knight is imprisoned in a crystal.
-During Red Hulk and Machine Man's fight with Sultan Magus, Arabian Knight gets free and helps in the fight against Sultan Magus, when he manages to cut off Sultan Magus' arms (yet Sultan Magus managed to reattach his arms before resuming the fight).
+When Red Hulk and Machine Man arrive in Sharzhad, they encounter Arabian Knight who leads them into Sharzhad and to Dagan Shah's palace.
+Once inside the palace, Shah sheds his disguise, reveals his true identity as the Sultan Magus, and imprisons Red Hulk and Machine Man as it is shown that the real Arabian Knight is imprisoned in a crystal.
+During Red Hulk and Machine Man's fight with Sultan Magus, Arabian Knight gets free and helps in the fight against Sultan Magus.

-Arabian Knight later represented the Arabian government when he attended Black Panther's meeting in the Eden Room of Avengers Mountain.

 Powers and abilities

-The first Arabian Knight had the normal abilities of a healthy, athletic human.
-He was a good hand-to-hand combatant and was an exceptional swordsman, particularly in the use of the scimitar.
+The first Arabian Knight is a good hand-to-hand combatant and was an exceptional swordsman, particularly in the use of the scimitar.
 He possesses three magical weapons: a magic carpet, a golden scimitar emitting beams of magical force, and a mind-controlled belt/sash.
 Indeed, all three items respond, exclusively, to his mental commands.
-He discovered his weapons, which had belonged to a 13th-century ancestor, in an underground tomb in the Egyptian desert.
-The magic carpet and sash are formed from a material that is virtually indestructible, resisting fire, and even bullets.
+The magic carpet and sash are formed from a material that is virtually indestructible and resistant to fire and bullets.
 The carpet permitted him to travel, flying, at high speeds and altitudes, while the belt/sash magically elongates to approximately 40 ft in length (almost 10 times its typical length), and can serve as a weapon (whip), or as a climbing rope, or to capture and restrain his foes.
 The golden scimitar, in addition to firing destructive blasts, will "backfire" against any other person who may attempt to wield it.

 The next Arabian Knight revealed that the magic carpet used by the first Arabian Knight was unraveled and made into an indestructible uniform that responds to his thoughts.
 He still uses the magic scimitar and wears the red magic sash around his waist.
 The uniform serves as body armor that protects him from harm and allows him to fly.